ibm-cloud-docs/openwhisk/prep.md

 ### Packaging Ruby code
 {: #prep_ruby_pkg}

-You can package a Ruby app and dependent packages in a .zip file.
+You can package a Ruby app and dependent packages in a compressed file.
 For example, you can package an action with a second file called `helper.rb`.
 {: shortdesc}

 Create an archive that contains your source files.
 The source file that contains the entry point must be named `main.rb`.